 - Lessons with teachers and students visiting primary schools (including year groups other than, and as well as, Year 6)

-- Friends of Saxmundham Free School Events, such as Barn Dances and Christmas Fayres
+- Friends of SET Saxmundham School Events, such as Barn Dances and Christmas Fayres

 - Visits to the Year 6 students from Mrs Button

 - Taster and Transition Days

 A students first week at SET Saxmundham School will begin with 3 welcome days, where they will work with the Head of Year 7, their Tutor team, teachers, and other staff to ensure they quickly feel like a member of Saxmundham School.
 Students will cover all aspects from how the School day runs, to the 6Cs to Success, as well as Enrichment and the lessons themselves.
 It is always a wonderful start to life at SET Saxmundham School for the new Y7 students.

 Our Inclusion Leader Miss Marsden has a vast amount of experience in the role of Transition, and brings great skills and dedication to ensuring that every single new Y7 student is settled on their first day at SET Saxmundham School by working with students, parents, primary schools and staff at SET Saxmundham School throughout the whole process.